the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-spreadsheets.md

 If you work in a team, you should take particular care of the conventions and make sure everyone follows them.

 To learn more about data organisation in spreadsheets, you may have a look at the Data Carpentry lessons for [Social Scientists](https://datacarpentry.org/spreadsheets-socialsci/) and [Ecologists](https://datacarpentry.org/spreadsheet-ecology-lesson/).

+See also a blogpost with [resources for using spreadsheets in research and moving onto other tools](https://www.software.ac.uk/blog/2021-11-05-resources-using-spreadsheets-research-and-moving-other-tools).